RobinTail/zod-sockets/README.md

 ### Acknowledgements

-Actions may also have an acknowledgement, which is acquired from the returns of the `handler` and being validated against additionally specified `output` schema.
+Actions may also have an acknowledgement that are basically direct and immediate responses to the one that sent the incoming event.
+Acknowledgement is acquired from the returns of the `handler` and being validated against additionally specified `output` schema.
 When the number of payload arguments is flexible, you can use `rest()` method of `z.tuple()`.
 When the data type is not important at all, consider describing it using `z.unknown()`.
 When using `z.literal()`, Typescript may assume the type of the actually returned value more loose, therefore the `as const` expression might be required.
 The following example illustrates an action acknowledging "ping" event with "pong" and an echo of the received payload:

 ```typescript
 const onPing = actionsFactory.build({